 Always Verify Before You Act

 This is the rule that makes AI research safe: verify anything you will act on.
 AI can state facts, figures, and quotes that sound authoritative and are simply wrong.
 For any claim that will drive a decision — a market size, a competitor's price, a regulation — confirm it against a real, current source.
-Speed is the benefit; verification is the price of using it responsibly.
+Speed is the benefit; verification is the price of using it responsibly, and it is non-negotiable for anything consequential.

 Turn Research Into Targeting